Where To Eat & Drink In Lake City guide image

 When it comes to Middle Eastern food on the north end, cash-only spot Man’oushe Express is the best option.
 It’s our go-to for crispy falafel sandwiches with pickled turnips and tahini or lamb gyros with tzatziki.
 But the mana’eesh, which are flatbreads topped with things like za’atar and salty cheese, make this place special.

-If you smell cookies and cake as you’re heading down Lake City Way, it’s probably coming from German bakery Kaffeeklatsch.
-All their sweets are delicious, like their apple turnovers, bienenstich (a honey almond custard cake), and rugelach.
+If you smell cookies and cake as you’re heading down Lake City Way, it’s probably coming from this German bakery.
+All their sweets are very good, like apple turnovers, bienenstich, a.k.a. honey almond custard cake, and rugelach.
 They make excellent soft pretzels as well, which they sell to a lot of pubs in town.
-Grab a biscuit and jam for breakfast or pick up a bunch of pretzels to bring to a Seahawks-watching party.
+Grab a biscuit and jam for a quick breakfast, or pick up a bunch of pretzels destined to be swiped through buffalo chicken dip at a Seahawks-watching party.

 Chase Sapphire Card Ad